Day / Day of the month (day)

 This operation can be applied with no arguments.
 In this case, you will get the duration representation of 1 day (duration data type, 1d).

-Note that the count starts at 0, so the result will be the day - 1 (for example, if the day of the month is 20, you will get 19).
+The data type of the new column values will be integer and the values shown will be 0-30, where 0 is the first day of the month and 27-30 the last one (depending on the month).
+Since the count starts at 0, note that the result will be the day - 1 (for example, if the day of the month is 20, you will get 19).

 demo.ecommerce.data table, we want to create a column showing the day of the month of the dates in our eventdate column.
 To do it, we will create a new column using the Day / day of the month operation.

 The arguments needed to create the new column are:

 Click Create column and you will see the following result:

 as... and add the operation syntax to create the new column.
 These are the valid formats for the Day / day of the month operation:

 day()→ Use this expression to get the representation of one day in duration data type (1d).

 day(timestamp)→ Use this expression to get the day of the month corresponding to the given timestamps, according to your current time zone.

 day(timestamp, timezone_string)→ Use this expression to get the day of the month corresponding to the given timestamps, according to the specified time zone.